 How Working On Christmas Became A Privilege For 2 Young Doctors

-In 2013, Dr. John Henning Schumann reminisced about a difficult assignment in his medical residency that helped him understand what it meant to be a good doctor.
-We're publishing the piece again for the holidays.
+In what has become a holiday tradition for Shots, we're encoring a piece by Dr. John Henning Schumann that first ran in 2013.
+He reminisced then about a difficult assignment during his medical residency that helped him understand what it meant to be a good doctor.

 December is supposed to be the time of year filled with family gatherings and holiday good cheer.
 For medical residents, quite the opposite is true.

 There are no school breaks during residency.
 Being a medical resident is a real job, and a stressful one at that.
-Residents work long shifts, even with caps that max out at 16 hours for the newbies and up to 28 hours for those beyond the first year.
+Residents work long shifts, as long as 24 hours straight and sometimes even 28 hours when needed for patient handoffs.

 For many of our trainees — especially those fresh out of medical school — this will be the first holiday season without time off.